What is audio branding?

 - Musicology.
 Beyond creativity, there is a scientific component around the world of sounds and their impact on the human brain.
 Elements such as tone or rhythm are essential when transmitting one sensation or another.
 It is important to rely on musicology studies when creating music design.l.

-- The application guideline.
+- The application guidelines.
 Once the sonic identity is complete, it is essential to write a document that will formalize its practical implementation and guide the company in the use and choice of the various musical and sound content in its advertising, event, corporate and digital communication.